 Story Time: How A Turnkey Website and Neglecting SEO Can Hurt

-We knew a business that started a couple of years ago and took shortcuts on website design, as well as brand development.
-They relied almost solely on a brand name to build trust to gain the attention of a certain demographic.
+We knew a business that started a couple of years ago and took shortcuts on website design and brand development.
+They relied almost solely on a brand name to build trust and gain a certain demographic’s attention.

 Unfortunately, they never invested in legitimate, standardized brand identities or effective websites.
-At least, not websites that properly addressed content organization, SEO, and future marketing needs.
+At least, not websites that adequately addressed content organization, SEO, and future marketing needs.

-The owners thought no farther than the next quarter.
+The owners thought no further than the next quarter.
 They quickly put together their website.

 Then the pandemic hit…

-As horrible as the challenges have been, companies that invested in their branding and website presences have seen sales increases.
+As horrible as the challenges have been, companies that invested in their branding and website presence have increased sales.

 But it was too late.
+It takes months to build a viable digital presence and sometimes years to gain prominence in organic search rankings.
 They missed the bus in most cases.
-It takes months to build a viable digital presence, and sometimes years to gain prominence in organic search rankings.